allenai/satlas-super-resolution/README.md

 shape, `[number_sentinel2_images * 32, 32, 3]`.
 Before running this data through the models, the data is reshaped to `[number_sentinel2_images, 32, 32, 3]`.
 Note that the input images **do not** need to be in chronological order.

-In each set, there is a `sentinel2` folder containing these time series in the format: `sentinel2/1234_5678/X_Y.png` where `X,Y` is the column and row position of the NAIP image within the current Sentinel-2 image.
+In each set, there is a `sentinel2` folder containing these time series in the format: `sentinel2/{tile}/{band}.png`, where tile refers to its location in a 2^17 x 2^17 Web-Mercator grid (ex.
+12345_67890) and band refers to the Sentinel-2 bands (tci, b01, b05, b06, b07, b08, b09, b10, b11, b12).

 ## Model
 In the paper, we experiment with SRCNN, HighResNet, SR3, and ESRGAN.
 For a good balance of output quality and inference speed, we